-Tsoureki or Greek Easter Bread is an enriched, brioche like sweet bread that is flavored with an essence of citrus and a spice called Mahlab.
-This soft fluffy bread is wonderful at breakfast.
+Tsoureki or Greek Easter Bread is an enriched, brioche-like sweet bread.
+A delightful flavor comes from the essence of citrus and a spice called Mahlab.
+This soft fluffy bread is terrific for breakfast.

 Greek Easter Bread (Tsoureki)